 Nonetheless, Sequoia also has its critics—and some are especially vocal.

-In March, Rahul Yadav, co-founder and then-CEO of real-estate portal Housing.com,
+In March, Rahul Yadav, co-founder and then-CEO of real-estate portal Housing.com, had accused Sequoia Capital India’s Shailendra Singh of poaching employees in an angry email.

 “You did the same inhuman and unethical things with (a) large number of entrepreneurs including Ola, TFS (TaxiForSure), Flipkart, Dexetra, and many more…,” Yadav wrote in the email, which was leaked on Quora.
 “Now I just came to know you are personally and completely after Housing’s employees and are brainwashing them to open some stupid incubation.”